Introduction to Structural Design with Computer Applications

 What about after uni?

 Structural Engineering graduates are well-equipped to meet the challenges of contemporary engineering.
-The acquired skillset and knowledge can open up opportunities to get involved in prestigious building schemes and take a lead in protecting and enhancing the infrastructure that supports everyday life.
+The skills and knowledge you will develop on the course can open up opportunities to get involved in prestigious building schemes, and take a lead in protecting and enhancing the infrastructure that supports everyday life.

-Keen to apply the specialist knowledge developed on the course, graduates typically secure roles working as structural engineers at regional and multi-national engineering, design and consultancy practices.
+Keen to apply the specialist knowledge developed on the course, our structural engineering graduates typically secure roles working as structural engineers at regional and multi-national engineering, design and consultancy practices.

-You could also choose to take your subject interest further through research.
-The Salford Innovation and Research Centre (SIRC) is home to our engineering research hub, leading projects in areas of structural engineering, transportation engineering, geotechnical engineering and hydraulics.
+You might also choose to take your subject interest further with postgraduate research.
+The engineering research hub is home to Informatics PhD and Research Master’s opportunities in areas of structural engineering, transportation engineering, geotechnical engineering and hydraulics.